IE-555/final-project-dshinde99/README.md

 ## 4. Create dataframe for all audio features

-* Drops unnecessary columns from the data DataFrame.
+* Initializes an empty list for storing audio features.
+* Uses the Spotify API to retrieve audio features for each track in the track_data.
-* Prints information about the track_data and data DataFrames.
+* Appends the audio features data to the feature_data list.
+* Combines all the feature data into a new DataFrame called data.

 ```
 feature_data = []